-The results of the blind comparison (using the instruments’ original calibration constants) were in agreement with previous campaigns, 6 instruments show an agreement better than 0.5%, which represent 31% of the participating instruments.
-Of the remaining instruments, 74% show an agreement inside the 1% range.
+The results of the blind comparison (using the instruments’ original calibration constants) were in agreement with previous campaigns, 6 instruments showed an agreement better than 0.5%, which represent 31% of the participating instruments.
+Of the remaining instruments, 74% showed an agreement inside the 1% range.
 After the maintenance tasks, performed by International Ozone Services Inc. (IOS), and using the new determined calibration constant and the stray light correction applied to single monochromator Brewers, the agreement of the all participating instruments with respect to the reference was very good: +/- 0.5%.

 Detailed report (GAW Report No. 257) from the campaign is available in WMO library.

 XIV Brewer Regional intercomparison campaign was open to all type of instruments measuring total ozone column.
 It also provided an opportunity to compare different measuring techniques to the Brewer Regional Standard.
 Dobson, ozonesonde, SAOZ, Pandora, Phaeton, FTIR (EM27), Qasume, Avodor, Max Doas, BTS, Nilu, AOTF instruments took part in the intercomparission of standard and alternative methods to measure ozone column.
 Results from their comparison are available at the RBCC -E web page and their analysis will be included in detailed report which is in preparation.

 Dobson intercomparison campaign for Southern Africa, Irene, South Africa, 7 - 18 October 2019